nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Add-on updates: updating to latest and greatest version

-Note: this feature, recently dubbed "standalone add-on update", is gone in 19.01, although the mechanism behind it is documented here for sake of completeness.
+Note: this feature, dubbed "standalone add-on update", is gone in 19.01, although the mechanism behind it is documented here for sake of completeness.
 Standalone add-on update refers to using SPL Assistant to check for updates from Studio.

 In add-on 7.0 and later (until 18.12), it is possible to update to the latest version of the add-on by using add-on update check facility.
 This is done by connecting to a server where the update add-on files are stored.